Derwent Lightfast Colored Pencils

 We have all heard of Derwent, but most people have probably not tried out their lineup of lightfast pencils.
 These pencils utilize a revolutionary oil core that is designed to push the limits of lightfastness.
-In fact, Derwent states that your artwork will not fade for up to 100 years in optimal conditions!
+Derwent states that your artwork will not fade for up to 100 years in optimal conditions!
 These pencils come in 12, 24, and 36 packs are in the premium price range.

 Visual Appeal – 4.5/5

 Those who are familiar with Derwent colored pencils likely know that they have traditionally stuck to wax-based cores.
 However, the common complaints of Derwent’s wax-based pencils are 1.
 Their sometimes questionable blending and 2.
 Their lack of lightfast ratings.
 To combat this, Derwent came out with their first every oil-based colored pencils, the Lightfast Series.

 The first thing that you will notice when you put down some color from one of these pencils is just how intense and deep the color is.
 These are among some of the impressive pencils that we have tested in terms of raw color output, and certainly at the top of Derwent’s current lineup.
 Being such a deep color, you also have a lot of flexibility in just how deep (or not deep) you want to go.

 You will also find that the combination of dark colors layered above by lighter colors creates a very powerful effect that honestly resembles an oil paint or pastel more than a traditional colored pencil.
-These type of effect can be great for glimmering water, wet hair, and twinkling stars.
-Your options really are endless here!
+This type of effect can be great for glimmering water, wet hair, and twinkling stars.
+Your options are endless here!

 The larger set still builds on this (huge selection of greens) but also expands to include more in the way of pinks, purples, and light colors.
 We certainly would have liked to see more in the way of yellows, blues, and reds.
 But either way, if your budget allows, we highly recommend going with the 36-pack set due to its increase in color choices.